Types of volcanic eruptions

 As observed with Mauna Loa Volcano in Hawaii, 1950, this eruption occurs along a fracture (linear vent) with burning lava sprouting from the fracture.
 It can also occur in a central vent, in which case incandescent lava gushes out in the form of a fountain.

-This type does not involve the outpour of lava, but usually set off when cold ground or water comes into contact with hot molten matter.
-The resulting steam that is forced upwards usually contains débris of surface rocks.
-No new magma is erupted.
+This type does not involve the outpour of lava but is usually set off when cold ground or water comes into contact with hot molten matter.
+The resulting steam that is forced upwards usually contains the débris of surface rocks.
+No new magma erupts.